Saving/Investing for Kids

 Are UGMA Withdrawals Taxed?

-UGMA accounts, unlike 529 education savings accounts, do not grow tax deferred.
+UGMA accounts do not grow tax deferred.
 Interest, dividends or capital gains on funds in your child’s UGMA account may be subject to taxes.

 Certain tax rules or taxable thresholds typically update every year, so it’s smart to keep an eye out for changes.